libavg/libavg/sphinxdoc/animation.rst

         A possible use case is the continuous rotation of an object.

-        .. py:method:: __init__(node, attrName, startValue, speed, [useInt=False, startCallback=None, stopCallback=None])

         :param node: The libavg node object to animate.

         :param attrName:

             The name of the attribute to change.

         :param startValue: Initial value of the attribute.

         :param speed: Attribute change per second.

         :param useInt:

             If :keyword:`True`, the attribute is always set to an integer value.

         :param startCallback: Python callable to invoke when the animation starts.

         :param stopCallback:

             Python callable to invoke when the animation has finished running, either because abort was called or because another animation for the same attribute was started.

-    .. autoclass:: EaseInOutAnim
+    .. autoclass:: EaseInOutAnim(node, attrName, duration, startValue, endValue, easeInDuration, easeOutDuration, [useInt=False, startCallback=None, stopCallback=None])

         Class that animates an attribute of a libavg node.
 The animation proceeds in three phases: ease-in, linear and ease-out.
 Start and end speed are zero.
 Ease-in and ease-out phases have the shape of one quadrant of the sine curve.

-        .. py:method:: __init__(node, attrName, duration, startValue, endValue, easeInDuration, easeOutDuration, [useInt=False, startCallback=None, stopCallback=None])

         :param node: The libavg node object to animate.

         :param attrName:

             The name of the attribute to change.

         :param duration: The length of the animation in milliseconds.

         :param startValue: Initial value of the attribute.

         :param endValue: Value of the attribute after duration has elapsed.

         :param easeInDuration: The duration of the ease-in phase in milliseconds.

         :param easeOutDuration:

             The duration of the ease-out phase in milliseconds.

         :param useInt:

             If :keyword:`True`, the attribute is always set to an integer value.

         :param startCallback: Python callable to invoke when the animation starts.

         :param stopCallback:

             Python callable to invoke when the animation has finished running, either because it's run the allotted time, because abort was called or because another animation for the same attribute was started.

-    .. autoclass:: LinearAnim
+    .. autoclass:: LinearAnim(node, attrName, duration, startValue, endValue, [useInt=False, startCallback=None, stopCallback=None])

         Class that animates an attribute of a libavg node by interpolating linearly between start and end values.

-        .. py:method:: __init__(node, attrName, duration, startValue, endValue, [useInt=False, startCallback=None, stopCallback=None])

         :param node: The libavg node object to animate.

         :param attrName:

             The name of the attribute to change.

         :param duration: The length of the animation in milliseconds.

         :param startValue: Initial value of the attribute.

         :param endValue: Value of the attribute after duration has elapsed.

         :param useInt:

             If :keyword:`True`, the attribute is always set to an integer value.

         :param startCallback: Python callable to invoke when the animation starts.

         :param stopCallback:

             Python callable to invoke when the animation has finished running, either because it's run the allotted time, because abort was called or because another animation for the same attribute was started.

-    .. autoclass:: ParallelAnim
+    .. autoclass:: ParallelAnim(anims, [startCallback, stopCallback, maxAge])

         Animation that executes several child animations at the same time.
 The duration of the ParallelAnim is the maximum of the child's durations or maxAge, whatever is shorter.

-        .. py:method:: __init__(anims, [startCallback, stopCallback, maxAge])

         :param anims: A list of child animations.

         :param startCallback: Python callable to invoke when the animation starts.

         :param stopCallback:

             Python callable to invoke when the animation has finished running, either because it's run the allotted time or because abort was called.

         :param maxAge: The maximum duration of the animation in milliseconds.

         .. py:method:: start(keepAttr)

             Starts the animation by calling :py:meth:`start` for each of the child animations.

-            :param bKeepAttr:
+            :param keepAttr:

                 This parameter is passed to the child animations.